(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Wall, South Dakota

-Wall, SD is a tiny town that is bustling with activity and some fun history, whose claim to fame is all about a quirky little (or not so little) roadside tourist attraction.
+Wall, SD is a tiny town bustling with activity and fun history.
+Their claim to fame is all about a quirky little (or not so little) roadside tourist attraction.

-There is a lot to Wall Drug.
+There is a lot to the famous Wall Drug Store.
 The history.
 Navigating through the building.
 How to spend your time there.

-The consensus seems to be that if you’re in the area, Wall Drug is a must-stop, but not worth going out of the way to visit.
-And we agree.
+The consensus seems to be that Wall Drug is a worthwhile stop but not worth going out of the way to visit if you’re in the area.
+And for the most part, we agree.
 If you plan to hit the Badlands, this is a must-see.

-After lunch, head to the back of the store out to the playground to climb the jackalope statue.
+After lunch, head out the back of the store out to the playground to climb the jackalope statue.